 Skip to main content

-When you open a company in Intelligence, you see a company canvas, a dashboard with an Overview tab and nine content pillar tabs.
-Each pillar tracks a different dimension of the company’s public activity.
-Signals are detected inside individual pillars.
-The Intel in your Following and For You feeds may combine signals from one or many pillars into a single interpreted insight.
+When you open a company in Intelligence, you land on its company overview, a unified view with an Overview tab and nine pillar tabs.
+Each pillar watches a different dimension of the company’s public activity and surfaces Intel when something meaningful changes.
+Intel detected inside individual pillars flows into your For You and Following feeds, often combining signals from multiple pillars into a single interpreted finding.

 Overview tab

 The Overview is not a separate data source.
-It is a cross-pillar summary that gives you a quick read before opening specific pillars.
+It is a cross-pillar summary that gives you a quick read before opening individual pillars.
 What you see on Overview:

-• Pillar summary cards at the top showing key metrics with trend graphs (GTM campaigns, Traffic visits, Product & technology releases) and highlighted tags for what changed this week
+• Pillar summary cards: top-level metrics with trend graphs (e.g., GTM 375 Campaigns, Traffic 2070.0m Visits, Product & technology 16 Releases) and highlighted tags for what changed recently

-Use Overview when: You want a quick read on “what is moving” before diving into a specific dimension.
-When you click a company in your sidebar, it expands to show all available pillar tabs.
-Click any pillar name (Website Intelligence, Social media, News & media, etc.) to jump directly to that dimension of the company’s activity.
+Use Overview when: you want a quick read on “what is moving” before choosing which pillar to explore in depth.
+When you select a company in the sidebar, it expands to show all available pillar tabs.
+Click any pillar name to jump directly to that dimension of the company’s activity.

-Sidebar showing expanded pillar navigation for Nike and another entity (Amazon) available to click below
+Sidebar showing expanded pillar navigation for a selected company

 What the company says on its own site